mijung-kim/2018_winter_internship/README.md

   - Basic Knowledge in Machine Learning
   - Application of machine learning for image classification.
+  - Application of machine learning for STT (Speech-To-Text).
   - The concept of virtual environment, and thereby how to use docker, or any other virtual environment tools.

 ## Initial steps before anything: